 This drive is a great way to take in some of the Lake District's most beautiful scenery in little over an hour, with fantastic views of the fells and Derwentwater.
 If you fancy making a day of it, there are plenty of places to stop and admire your surroundings, as well as ample cafés and pubs.

 Starting at Keswick, this circular, winding route takes you along the Newlands Valley, offering views of Dale Head and Grizedale Pike.
-At Buttermere, you'll have to park up and leave the car to admire the mirror-like lake, but you'll be pleased you did!
-Continue along the thrilling altitudes of Honister Pass, before heading back to Keswick via the Borrowdale villages of Rosthwaite and Seatoller, driving parallel with Derwentwater.
+At Buttermere, you'll have to park up (please use the designated parking spots, and avoid stopping in passing points) and leave the car to admire the mirror-like lake, but you'll be pleased you did!
+Continue along the thrilling altitudes of Honister Pass before heading back to Keswick via the Borrowdale villages of Rosthwaite and Seatoller, driving parallel alongside Derwentwater.

 Keswick, Buttermere and Borrowdale are all great bases for many scenic drives and walks — take a look at our cottages in the area.